 A death must be registered in the district in which it occurred and should be registered within five days unless the coroner is involved.
 However, details of the death may be given to any registrar who will then forward them on to the relevant registration office.
 This registration by declaration may cause a delay to the funeral arrangements as the burial or cremation forms will have to be posted out by the registering office.

 Deaths that happened in the East Riding of Yorkshire can be registered at any of the registration offices in the East Riding of Yorkshire.

-If you are unable to book an appointment online, please contact your local registration office
+If you are unable to book an appointment online, please contact please contact (01482) 393600.

 These are often for religious purposes where a quick burial or cremation is required.
 The registration will then be carried out during office hours.
-Please call the out of hours number for urgent inquiries only on 07876 444759.
+Please call the out-of-hours number for urgent inquiries only on 07876 444759.

 Appointments take approximately 45 minutes.
 To register a death you will need to supply the registrar with certain key pieces of information, find out what information is needed to register a death.